thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/nodes/filter/alarm-status-filter.md

 ### Field descriptions

 * **Alarm status** - required.
-A set of statuses: if the fetched alarm’s status matches any of them, the node routes the message via the `True` connection; otherwise, via the `False` connection.
-Default values: *Active Acknowledged* and *Active Unacknowledged*.
+A set of statuses: if the fetched alarm’s status matches any of them, the node routes the message via the `True` connection; otherwise, via the
+  `False` connection.

 Available statuses:

 - *Active Acknowledged* (`ACTIVE_ACK`)
 - *Active Unacknowledged* (`ACTIVE_UNACK`)
 - *Cleared Acknowledged* (`CLEARED_ACK`)